heyjianjing/linear_algebra/README.md

 * Least squares with equality constraint
 * Optimality conditions using method of Lagrange multipliers
 * KKT equations and invertibility of KKT matrix

+`la_21`
+* Verification of solution obtained from KKT equations
+* The solution is also unique